sp2023lab/Y2-Summer-Python-Coursework-2/README.md

 http://localhost:5000
 ```

-The version 1 program has limited functionality, It creates a version 1 QR code from a string and that's it.
-The version 2 program can also generate version 2 QR codes by dynamically selecting the required QR version for the input text.
+The code can also generate version 2 QR codes by dynamically selecting the required QR version for the input text.
 There are also options to change the background colour and the data colour of the QR code.
 The program is divided into modules to handle byte encoding, error correction, matrix generation and styling.

 #### b) Programming Paradigms Used